dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 4. Choose the **Certification Path** tab to see the certificate’s parent certificate/s.
 5. On each parent certificate, choose **View Certificate**.
 6. Choose **Details** > **Copy to file…**.
-7. Follow the wizard prompts to export or save the public key of the parent certificate to the desired file location.
+7. Follow the wizard prompts to export or save the public key of the parent certificate to the a file location of your choice.
 8. Right-click **Certificates** > **All Tasks** > **Import**.
 9. Follow the wizard prompts to import the parent certificate(s) to **Local Computer\Personal\Certificates**.
 10. Restart the AD FS servers.